Recurrent Urinary Tract Infections

 Most recurrent UTIs have no long-term sequelae, and patients recover fully.
 The mortality associated with acute uncomplicated cystitis in women is negligible.
 However, in terms of morbidity, each episode of UTI results in a loss of 1.2 days of attendance at class or work.
 Younger patients without preexisting comorbidities have the best prognosis.

-Some factors associated with a worse prognosis may include older age, recent urinary instrumentation, recent hospitalization or antibiotic therapy, preexisting diabetes mellitus, sickle cell anemia, or chronic renal disease.[67]
-UTIs occurring in the setting of specific anatomical abnormalities such as renal calculi, obstruction, hydronephrosis, colovesical fistula, neurogenic bladder, renal failure, or bladder exstrophy also have a worse prognosis.
+Factors associated with a worse prognosis may include older age, recent urinary instrumentation, recent hospitalization or antibiotic therapy, preexisting diabetes mellitus, sickle cell anemia, or chronic renal disease.[64]
+UTIs occurring in the setting of specific anatomical abnormalities such as renal calculi, obstruction, hydronephrosis, colovesical fistula, neurogenic bladder, renal failure, or bladder exstrophy have a worse prognosis.

 Complications